Coding data for qualitative analysis

 What are the relationships between codes and themes?
 You can use diagrams or models to represent the relationships among these concepts.
 (Naeem et al. p.
 4.)
 Can you accurately define those relationships and demonstrate them from your data?

-You can try this approach as long as you don't treat it as a rigid set of steps that will meet all your conceptualization needs**:
+This approach is best for making sense (i.e. creating a theory) of an unusual or counterintuitive phenomenon.
+However, don't treat it as a rigid set of steps that will meet all your conceptualization needs:**

 1. Think of the object of your research as a phenomenon that is not yet understood.